Vijay S. Pande

-Vijay Satyanand Pande is a Trinidadian-American venture capitalist.
-Pande is the former director of the biophysics program and is best known for orchestrating the distributed computing disease research project known as Folding@home.
-His research is focused on distributed computing and computer-modelling of microbiology and on improving computer simulations regarding drug-binding, protein design, and synthetic bio-mimetic polymers.
-Pande became the ninth general partner at venture capital firm Andreessen Horowitz in November 2015.
-He is the founding investor of their Bio + Health Fund.
+Vijay Satyanand Pande is a Trinidadian–American scientist and venture capitalist.
+Pande is best known for orchestrating the distributed computing protein-folding research project known as Folding@home.
+His research is focused on distributed computing and computer-modelling of microbiology, and on improving computer simulations regarding drug-binding, protein design, and synthetic biomimetic polymers.
+He was the founder and general and managing partner of venture capital firm Andreessen Horowitz’s Bio + Health fund.

+Early life and education

+Pande graduated from Langley High School's class of 1988 while growing up in McLean, Virginia.
+As a high school student, Pande was awarded fourth place in the 1988 Westinghouse Science Talent Search for his project on simulating space-based missile defense.
+His analysis showed that “to protect against 2,400 Soviet missiles, 8,000 satellites equipped with laser weapons would be required,” a critique of Ronald Reagan’s Strategic Defense Initiative.